hai-ben/py_chess_bot/roadmap.md

 This is just a place for me to mess around with python, ML, and code performance evaluation right now the rough road map is:
 - Get a decent engine with stock python.
 No numpy, I want to really see what I can push out of stock python:
-    - Algebriac notation
-        - Need to do disambiguating move logic
-        - I/O will let me interface with other chess bots fairly easily
-        - Allows of unit tests to make sure the engine doesn't have any weird bugs
+    - **DONE** Prototype to get a good hold on the problem
-    - Get some base-line performance numbers for for future performance testing
+    - **DONE** Get some base-line performance numbers for for future performance testing
+    - Datastructure Definition
+        - What the list represents
+        - How the graph will be tracked
+    - Class Diagrams
+        - The board itself
+        - The wrapper that holds graph information
+    - Full suite of unit tests from small_board and board tests
+    - Basic engine should be able to at least generate 100k states per second before proceeding to bot building

 - Train an extremely basic chess bot:
-    - Each "node" in the board (6x8x8) will connect to this neuron with a weight.
-    - The sum of inputs times weights will determine the "score" of a board state
-    - Each legal move will be evaluated using this score and the best move (0-depth) will be chosen
-    - Starting from a normal random distrubtion on the weights, chose a random descent vector
-    - Perform gradient descent steps until a plateau is reached
-    - Evaluate the bot's performance against stockfish on different settings

-Performance Work:
+    - Prototype a game-playing framework, using basic strategies inspired and copied by work done by tom7 http://tom7.org/chess/weak.pdf:
+        - random_move
+        - same_color
+        - swarm
+        - generous
+        - cccp
+        - suicide_king
-- Game Trees
+        - min_oppt_moves
-- Zorbist hashing
+        - pacifist
+    - Build an extremely simple strategy that has a score look-up for each square-state combination
+    - Play this strategy against itself to perform a gradient descent
+    - Create plugins for other engines to add to the evaluation
+    - Construct addtiional NN-based architecture strategies.